 Q: What equipment do I need for a competition, and where can I get it?

-A: There are some gyms around that have Strongman equipment to train with.
-Ask in the group.
+A: Strongman gear will be your normal wraps and straps (check the events of the competition you are doing).
 The only requirement for a Highland Games is the kilt.
 There are other items you'll want, but aren't necessary to get started (a sheaf fork, bladed hammer boots, cleats, tacky and cleaner, athletic tape, towel, sunscreen, snacks, and a toolbox with wheels or bag to carry it all in).
 As for where to get these items, feel free to ask on the Facebook group and people will give their opinions on what has worked for them.

 Q: How long is a Competition?